 Many people see this event as the symbolic end to the Space Race.

-In particular, since the militarization of space also resulted in the development of dangerous new weapons systems, treaties such as the Outer Space Treaty of 1967 sought to limit the placement of weapons of mass destruction in Earth's orbit.
+In addition, since the militarization of space also resulted in the development of dangerous new weapons systems, treaties such as the Outer Space Treaty of 1967 sought to limit the placement of weapons of mass destruction in Earth's orbit.

 While the Space Race may have ended symbolically over 40 years ago, its legacy can still be seen today.
+In fact, the cooperation of the countries led to the launch of the International Space Station in 1998.

 The technologies developed during the Space Race have led to advances in fields such as medicine, telecommunications, remote sensing, weather forecasting, and global communications.